Modeling double bounded data based on correlated gamma random variables: Simulation study

-We use the gradient descent algorithm to achieve the minimum of the minus log-likelihood function \cite[cf.][]{shalev2014understanding} to obtain the ML estimates for the EBB distribution.
+We use the gradient descent algorithm to achieve the minimum of the minus log-likelihood function \cite[cf.][]{shalev2014understanding} to obtain the {PML} estimates for the EB distribution.
 The gradient of the objective function can be obtained numerically, as described in Subsection \ref{subsec:packages}.

 For the simulation, the following procedure was carried out: